thiagomaf/PYcellsegmentation/README.md

     *   `--viz_config`: Path to the visualization config (contains `visualization_tasks`).
 Defaults to `visualization_config.json` in the project root.
     *   `--task_id`: (Optional) Specific visualization task ID to run.

+*   **Analyze Segmentation Results (Simple) (`src/simple_cellpose_analysis.py`)**:
+    Provides a lightweight, text-only analysis of segmentation results.
+It calculates basic metrics (cell count, area statistics) without requiring plotting libraries.
+It prints a summary table to the console and saves a detailed CSV file.
+This is useful for quick, dependency-free analysis.
+    ```bash
+    python src/simple_cellpose_analysis.py --config path/to/processing_config.json
+    ```
+    *   `--config`: Path to the processing configuration JSON file.
+This is the recommended way to specify which results to analyze.
+    *   `--results_dir`: Directory where segmentation results are stored (default: `results`).
+    *   `--filter_pattern`: (Optional) If not using `--config`, you can specify a text pattern (e.g., "comparison") to find result directories by name.
+    *   `--output_csv`: (Optional) Specify the full path for the output CSV file.
+If omitted, a name is generated automatically based on the config file name.

 *   **Create Segmentation Summary Image (`src/create_segmentation_summary.py`)**:
     Generates a comparative image of segmentations from different parameter sets, showing consistency.
 This script typically summarizes segmentations of the original (non-tiled, non-rescaled) images.
     ```bash